coders-school/cpp-fundamentals/module3/05_enums.en.md

 ## `enum` vs `enum class`

-The second difference - for `enum` we may have a name conflict for `enum class` no.
+The second difference - for `enum` we may have a name conflict, whereas for `enum class` not.

 ```cpp
 enum Color {